-Since new AS, A Level and GCSE qualifications (9-1) are linear qualifications, entries need to be made for the relevant qualification using the correct option code (just a single entry code).
+Since reformed AS, A Level and GCSE qualifications (9-1) are linear qualifications, entries need to be made for the relevant qualification using the correct option code (just a single entry code).
 This includes A Level Sciences (Biology, Chemistry and Physics) and GCSE (9-1) English Language, whereby entering for the correct option also includes entry for the endorsements.

 AS and A Level History are the exception to this as they are linear qualifications with a unitised entry structure.
 Before making entries for A Level History, your centre must use OCR’s Specification Creator to confirm that the units make up a valid course.

 Candidates may enter for the reformed qualifications an unlimited number of times.
-As for legacy linear qualifications, when retaking a new linear qualification, candidates must take all the components.
+As for legacy linear qualifications, when retaking a reformed linear qualification, candidates must take all the components.
 However, candidates can either retake or ‘carry forward’ their non-exam assessment (NEA) result.

 Where a candidate decides to carry forward the component result, you must use the carry forward entry code option (see the entry codes booklet).